3 Natural Selection & Population Genetics

 Natural selection is a term that is commonly used; however, it is also misunderstood.
 Sometimes people will regurgitate “survival of the fittest” to describe the process of natural selection, without understanding what is meant by fitness.
 Fitness is a term to describe individuals who reproduce more than their peers in a population and therefore leave more descendants who will also reproduce.
 Fitness is all about reproduction and fitness is relative – meaning it can change when the environment changes.

-Let’s start first with some basic definitions and then delve into this process more fully in order to dispel misconceptions.
+Let’s start first with some basic definitions and then delve into this process more fully to dispel misconceptions.

-Another way of describing this is to say that selective pressure is an evolutionary force in the environment that causes a particular phenotype (physical appearance or trait) and its accompanying genotype (genetic makeup) to be more favorable in that environmental conditions.
-When scientists use the term genotype they are describing all the genetic coding and DNA that makes up the cells of an individual.
+Another way of describing this is to say that selective pressure is an evolutionary force in the environment that causes a particular phenotype (physical appearance or trait) and its accompanying genotype (genetic makeup) to be more favorable in a given set of environmental conditions.
+When scientists use the term genotype, they describe all the genetic coding and DNA that make up the cells of an individual.
 Often, the focus is on a particular trait that is dictated by the DNA of the cell.
-A trait (say length of femur, the phenotype) is coded by the DNA.
+A trait (say length of the femur, the phenotype) is coded by the DNA.
 The DNA is made up of 4 bases, adenine (A), guanine (G), cytosine (C(, and thymine (T) in a unique order for the trait, which we would call a gene.
 So a gene codes for a trait.
 On average a gene is about 2000 bases long.
-Because that is a lot of bases to write down, scientists will use short-hand notation for a gene.
+Because there are many bases to write down, scientists will use short-hand notation for a gene.
 Instead of writing AAATCGGACGCC…… we will summarize this DNA as “A” for example.
 Typically, scientists use uppercase letters to illustrate that this version is dominant and lowercase letters when the version of DNA is recessive.

 We can also use the terminology of an allele.
 An allele is a code for a trait.
 An allele is one of two or more versions of a DNA sequence for a trait.
 An individual will inherit two alleles, one from the mother and one from the father, for any given gene in question (note there are some exceptions to this with sex-linked traits).
 If the two alleles are the same (AA or aa), we use the term homozygous (the individual is homozygous for the trait), and if the alleles are different (Aa), we use the term heterozygous.

-Watch this short summary video that ties things together.
+This short summary video is also helpful to watch and ties things together.

 There are several ways selection can affect population variation: stabilizing selection, directional selection, diversifying selection, frequency-dependent selection, and sexual selection.
 As natural selection influences the allele frequencies in a population, individuals can either become more or less genetically similar and the phenotypes displayed can become more similar or more disparate.